English Proficiency for Graduate Applicants

 Arrangements to take the TOEFL can be made at this website.
 There, you can also find out more information about this examination.
 Allow sufficient time for test registration procedures (about one month) and score results (one additional month).
 Entering the Montana State University school code (4488) on the test form will ensure that an official score report is sent directly to the Office of Admissions.
 Scores must be sent directly from the Educational Testing Services (ETS) to the MSU Office of Admissions.
 Official score reports can be ordered via the TOEFL website.

 IELTS is a program jointly managed by University of Cambridge ESOL Examinations, British Council, and IDP Education Australia (IELTS Australia).
 To register for the exam, please go to: http://www.ielts.org.
-On the day of the exam, students will need to write down the address for MSU International Admissions in order to have scores sent directly.
-This typically takes two weeks from the test date.
+Graduate applicants need to order the official score report to be sent directly to The Graduate School.
 The address is:

 Bozeman, MT 59717 USA